containers/podman/docs/source/markdown/podman-kube-generate.1.md

 ## EXAMPLES

-Create Kubernetes Pod YAML for a container called `some-mariadb`.
+Create Kubernetes Pod YAML for the specified container.
 ```
 $ podman kube generate some-mariadb
 # Save the output of this file and use kubectl create -f to import